draphy/graphQL-DynamoDB/README.md

 - View a list of books with their titles, authors, and genres
 - Click on a book to view its details, including other books by the same author
-- Add a new book to the list by filling out a form with its title, author, and genre
+- Add a new book and author to the list by filling out a popup form

 ## Technologies Used